Spin-orbit coupling driven superfluid states in optical lattices at zero and finite temperatures: Conclusions

 \section{Conclusions}

 We have studied the parameter domain of various finite-momentum superfluids of spin-orbit coupled ultracold bosonic atoms in two-dimensional optical lattices.
 To examine various superfluid states with different atomic densities and phase ordering, we have used spin-dependent momentum distributions, a routinely measured observable in cold-atom experiments.
-For $U_{\uparrow\downarrow} < U$, with $J\ll\lambda$, the favored superfluid phase is PT, whereas with $J\gg\lambda$ the system is in ZM-SF phase.
-Starting with PT phase, the increase in $J$, first results in PT to ST phase transition followed by ST to ZM-SF phase transition.
-The lattice-site density and phase distributions of the finite-momentum superfluids are further verified by the numerical solution of coupled discrete nonlinear Schr\"odinger equations with complex hopping due to SOC.
+For $U_{\uparrow\downarrow} < U$, with $\lambda/J \lessapprox 1$ the favored superfluid phase is PT, whereas with $\lambda/J \gtrapprox 1$ the system is in ST phase.
+Starting with PT phase, the increase in $J$, results in PT to ST superfluid phase transition.
+We have further shown that the inclusion of the quantum fluctuations via cluster Gutzwiller approach results in $\rm{ST_{den}}$ phase corresponding to the parameter domain of ST phase obtained with Gutzwiller mean-field theory.
 In the limit, $U_{\uparrow\downarrow} > U$, the stripe superfluid is absent, and phase-twisted to $z$-polarized ferromagnetic transition is observed as $J$ is varied.
 We have further shown that the thermal fluctuations destroy the phase-twisted superfluidity, and favour the insulating and normal states.
 The results of the present study are pertinent to the ongoing quantum gas experiments with spin-orbit coupling and offer a parameter space in the $J-\mu$ plane to observe the novel finite-momentum superfluids.